FAQ for 2020 - 2021 YMCA Out of School Time (OST) Program

 Children are supervised at the YMCA Child Care Site until 6:00 p.m A late fee of $1.00 per minute/per child will be charged after 6:05 pm.

 The YMCA follows CDHS guidelines for the State of Colorado.
-The YMCA has a 1:15 ratio for school age childcare and camp.
+During COVID-19, the YMCA has a 1:10 ratio for staff to students.